-Rania, a celebrated author whose “” novel was largely successful, is struggling to come up with an equal one moving forward, but cannot seem to get a break.
+Rania, a celebrated author whose “Poems and Pains” novel was largely successful, is struggling to come up with an equal one moving forward, but cannot seem to get a break.
 Her editor and best and only friend Adrian is pushing her to publish a sequel, but she declines, supposedly because she wants to change direction from the exploitative pop aesthetics of the original, but that is not the only reason.
 Actually, when she was writing that book, she would have blackouts that would find her with bruises in her body and a number of pages being written without her remembering at all.
 Eventually, and when her loan application falls through, she actually decides to move on with the whole thing.
 Sadly, things get even worse than the first time, while Rania realizes that she is actually living the life of the protagonist of her book.

 The overall pulp/noir approach works quite well here, even if on occasion, it does cross into soapy territories, just as the original US novels did actually.
 The mystery and the twist, however, are quite well handled by Zaini, creating an atmosphere of disorientation and occasional agony, while the episode is, additionally, quite rich in commentary.